teachingaway/teachingaway.github.io/_posts/2014-01-01-term-sheets-seed-and-series-a.md

 DRAFT POST

-Our technology law [Link List](/tags/#link+list) series collects useful startup guidance from around the internet.[^1]  This post discusses raising Angel and Seed capital for technology startups.
+Our technology law [Link List](/tags/#link+list) series collects useful startup guidance from around the internet.[^1]  This post discusses term sheets for raising angel, seed and Series A capital for technology startups.

 [^1]: This is advice worth reading, but it may not be advice that’s right for your startup.